 Libido, or sex drive, naturally varies between individuals.
-Having a low sex drive is not necessarily a problem, but if a person wishes to boost their libido, they can try a range of effective natural methods.
+If people wish to boost their libido, they can try various effective natural methods – including managing anxiety, taking herbal supplements,, and more.

 Anxiety, relationship difficulties, health concerns, and age can affect libido.
 While low libido is not usually problematic, it can affect a person’s relationships and self-esteem.